AdrianCX/pico433mhz/README.md

 Did not solder (I should), it still works fine with copper twisted to the pin.
 Pins for data are GPIO 27/22.

-The antenna is a simple power copper wire, should be 17.2cm and straight.
+The antenna is a simple power copper wire, should be at least 17.2cm and straight.
 It goes into the antenna port on 433 TX. (can chip at cable with cutter until it fits if it's too large).

 Without antenna, there's not enough power to transmit more then a few cm. (same for receiver) The 433mhz rx/tx pair work fine with 3.3V.